STAR-Laboratory/scale-srs/README.md

 ### Prepare Traces and Run the artifact.

-* **Prepare Traces**: Download traces from this link `https://drive.google.com/file/d/1scEhit3nKWwnZwHiWLMBZ_lyNZzXoyzX/view?usp=sharing` and move them into the `scale-srs/perf_analysis/input/` folder.
-Downloaded file (`scale-srs-traces.tar.gz`) size should be ~8GB in size.
-Then change your difectory into the `scale-srs/perf_analysis/input/` folder, then type `tar -zxvf scale-srs-traces.tar.gz`.
-After finishing these steps, you should see `BIOBENCH, COMM, GAP, PARSEC, SPEC2K17, and SPEC2K6` folders inside the `scale-srs/perf_analysis/input/` folder.
-We also provide information on how traces can be generated at the end of the README.md.
+* **Prepare Traces**: You can generate traces following the instruction at the end of this README file.
+After generating traces, place your traces into the `scale-srs/perf_analysis/input/` folder.
+After finishing these steps, you should have `BIOBENCH, COMM, GAP, PARSEC, SPEC2K17, and SPEC2K6` folders inside the `scale-srs/perf_analysis/input/` folder.
 * **Run the artifact**:

 			$ cd scale-srs/perf_analysis